 Treatment of medulloblastoma includes surgery, radiation, and chemotherapy.

-Cure with chemotherapy alone with regimens that avoid or delay radiation has occurred in some children < 3 years of age, usually in combination with high-dose chemotherapy with autologous hematopoietic stem cell transplantation.
+Cure with chemotherapy alone with regimens that avoid or delay radiation has occurred in some children < 3 years of age, usually in combination with surgery plus high-dose chemotherapy with autologous hematopoietic stem cell transplantation.

 Combination therapy typically provides the best long-term survival.